Spotify is a well-loved music streaming platform. However, many Spotify users have reported one big problem: Spotify keeps logging you out.

 a 25-day cooling-off period should anything go wrong.

-Together Price is a piece of cake to use.
-Simply sign up with your name and e-mail address and choose which service to save money on this time.
+Together Price is easy to use.
+Simply sign up and create your login credentials (email address and password), then choose which service to save money on this time.

 As an Admin, you will: